gabfelix/mudworld/README.md

 This is a Neovim theme with a focus on warm colors.
 Inspired by gruvbox and the Emacs themes of Jonathan Blow and Casey Muratori.

 ## Installation
-The theme is pretty barebones for now, so I don't have any options, you take what you get.
-This means you don't need to call `require('mudworld').setup()`

 ### [mini.dep](https://github.com/echasnovski/mini.nvim/blob/main/readmes/mini-dep.md)

 ```lua